 Jason Connell is the president and founder of Connell Creations, a Los Angeles based film and television production company since 2004.
 The company was formed in Connell’s hometown of Tulsa, Oklahoma in 1999 where the focus was on creating short films, commercials and corporate videos.
 The relocation was an opportunity to tell bigger stories to wider audiences and it didn’t take long to manifest.

 In 2007 Connell produced and directed his first feature length film, Strictly Background, a heart-warming documentary about professional background actors trying to make it in Hollywood.
 The film won numerous US & International Awards and was released on DVD in August 2008.
 The Rock-afire Explosion, a touching fan favorite documentary about a small-town disc jockey, a struggling inventor, and an animatronic rock band, was released in 2009.
 In 2011, Connell produced I Do, I Don’t, an insightful look into how one young Christian couple’s struggling marriage clashes with their traditional Christian beliefs and Gabi on the Roof in July, an independent feature which won multiple awards on the festival circuit.
-More films are planned for release in 2012, including Holy Rollers: The True Story of Card Counting Christians, an inside look at a team of professional blackjack players made up entirely of churchgoing Christians, and Cleanflix, which examines the controversial companies who sanitize Hollywood films for Mormon audiences.
+More films are were released in 2012, including Holy Rollers: The True Story of Card Counting Christians, an inside look at a team of professional blackjack players made up entirely of churchgoing Christians, and Cleanflix, which examines the controversial companies who sanitize Hollywood films for Mormon audiences.
 GLOW: The Story of the Gorgeous Ladies of Wrestling, takes a behind the scenes look at the rise and fall of the first all-female wrestling show.
 In 2013, Connell produced Sadermania, the true story about Hulk Hogan and his number one fan, as well as Tough Ain’t Enough: Conversations with Albert S. Ruddy, a bio documentary about the legendary film producer.
 Connell has even more films in development as he continues to fulfill his mission statement.